makerdao/mips/MIP22/mip22.md

 - Introductory post discussing the economics and legal benefits of this liquidation: [Vault Liquidation Mechanism for Centrifuge Trade Finance Assets - A Pre MIP Discussion](https://forum.makerdao.com/t/vault-liquidation-mechanism-for-centrifuge-trade-finance-assets-a-pre-mip-discussion/3737)
 - Relevant MIP6 Proposals for which this liquidation could be used: [Paperchain](https://forum.makerdao.com/t/pc-drop-mip6-application-paperchain-drop-tokenized-music-streaming-invoices/2215), [ConsolFreight](https://forum.makerdao.com/t/cf-drop-mip6-application-consolfreight-drop-tokenized-freight-shipping-invoices/2214), [Harbor Trade Credit](https://forum.makerdao.com/t/htc-drop-mip6-application-harbor-trade-credit-drop-short-term-trade-receivables/3502)
+- Example code: `tinlake_flip.sol` and `drop_join.sol` in this repository

 ## Sentence Summary

-This proposal provides a vault liquidation mechanism for short-term loan collateral that entails letting a portfolio of said short term assets mature and using loan repayments to settle the Vault balance.
+This proposal provides a vault liquidation mechanism for Tinlake based short-term loan collateral that entails letting a portfolio of said short term assets mature or refinance them off-chain and using loan repayments to settle the Vault balance.

 ## Paragraph Summary

-For Vaults of pooled short term loans, auctioning off a portfolio of short term loans is not necessarily the most effective way for Maker to liquidate a vault.
+For Vaults of Centrifuge pooled short term loans, auctioning off a portfolio of short term loans is not necessarily the most effective way for Maker to liquidate a vault.
 When these assets are very illiquid the discount a keeper would want outweights the benefit of just waiting for maturity of the underlying loans.
 Centrifuge has built the Tinlake contracts to manage the liquidations of loan portfolios on chain.
 This mechanism allows the Maker smart contracts to get direct access to these repayments without the need for any external keepers.

 ## Component Summary

 **MIP22c1: Collateral Prerequisites**
-Describes for which collateral types this adapter can be used.
+Describes the requirements for the collateral type to make use of the proposed liquidation module.

 **MIP22c2: Liquidation Mechanism**
 Describes the mechanism by which Vaults are liquidated when the described adapter is used.

 **MIP22c3: Definitions**
-Definition of the different components.
+Adapter Component Definitions

 **MIP22c4: Proposed Code**
 An explanation of the logic along with code

 **MIP22c5: Usage of Code & Test Cases**
 Still outstanding

 **MIP22c6: Security Considerations**
 Still outstanding

 **MIP22c7: License**
 The code is licensed under APGL.